JsDaddy/ngx-mask/README.md

 | SSSS | asDF |

 ## Mask Options
-You can define your custom options for all directives (as  object in the mask module) or for each (as attributes for directive)
+You can define your custom options for all directives (as  object in the mask module) or for each (as attributes for directive).
+If you override this parameter, you have to provide all the special characters (default one are not included).
 ### specialCharacters (string[ ])
  We have next default characters: